fastpack/fastpack/README.md

            Do not use cache at all

        -o DIR, --output=DIR
-           Output Directory (fastpack.output in package.json).
+           Output Directory.
 The target bundle will be DIR/index.js

        --postprocess=COMMAND
            Apply shell command on a bundle file.
 The content of the bundle